 - Doug Hoyes and I did a podcast about Do I Lose My RDSP If I Go Bankrupt?
-The answer should be no, but as usual the bankruptcy laws are not clear.
-I clarified my answers in my own post, RDSP Clarifications and Podcasts .
+The answer should be no, but as usual, the bankruptcy laws are unclear.
+I clarified my answers in my post, RDSP Clarifications and Podcasts .

 - Does the ODSP & RDSP Clash ?
 Yes, and no, you can have an RDSP and it should not affect your ODSP income, but if you cash things in, you will have to be careful.

 - I also continue to be interviewed about RDSP, and I usually publish my preparation notes as well.

 These articles are about the RDSP program.